SDF Impostors on Billboards#

 scene.clear()

-spheres_actor = actor.sphere(
+spheres_actor = fury.actor.sphere(

-centers, colors, radii=scales, phi=16, theta=16, use_primitive=False)
+centers, colors, radii=scales, phi=16, theta=16, use_primitive=False

 represent_actor_as_wireframe(spheres_actor)